Jakub1994/Bookwithrecepies/README.md

 # Credits

-I really thankfull for the Code institute ,for big help .
-For tutors , mentor and whole institution as if not them i wouldn't be prepered for this hard and ambitious project.
+I am really thankful to the Code Institute student care team, specially the tutors, who helped me throughout this project.
-I think without the Python module miniproject i couldn't do this in time.
+I would like to mention that, without the Python module miniproject, I don't thinks I could have done this ambitious project on time.
 1. Media
-Pictures used here i took from:
+The pictures in the recipes were downloaded from the next sites :
 - https://www.bbcgoodfood.com/recipes/pumpkin-curry-chickpeas
 - https://food52.com/recipes/1068-classic-french-potato-puree-extra-smooth
 - https://www.goodhousekeeping.com/food-recipes/healthy/a35231/chimichurri-cauliflower-steaks/

 3. Acknowledgements
 - I was inspired by Code Institute Mini Project in Python Module.
-- I used ready to use Materializecss components and javascript funtions
+- I used ready to use Materializecss components and Javascript funtions.